TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/Central-Computer.md

   - Emergency Status (if applicable): Indication of any emergency condition, such as a loss of control or return-to-home activation.
 - The system shall ensure reliable reception of all RID data from drones operating within the designated tracking area.
 - This system shall function autonomously, requiring minimal intervention while ensuring accurate and efficient drone tracking for compliance, security, and situational awareness purposes.
-- The Bluetooth module shall be integrated in the the Central Computer (Raspberry Pi).
+- The Bluetooth module shall be integrated in the the Central Computer.

 #### Wi-Fi RID Module (Integrated)
 - The Wi-Fi transceiver shall receive Wi-Fi signals transmitted by drones flying over the campus.